Mathnerd314/stroscot/docs/Reference/Library.rst

 High-level concurrency is implemented with transactions.
 The syntax is ``atomically { if x { retry }; y := z }``.
 Transactions nested inside another transaction are elided, so that one big transaction forms.

 The implementation guarantees eventual fairness (maybe): A transaction will succeed and be committed eventually, provided it doesn't retry all the time.
+Also transactions are serializable.

 Low-level, shared memory uses the memory model of the architecture, so all synchronization methods can be used according to their semantics.

 Mixing transactions with low-level code might work, IDK.
 There could be ``atomically {order=relaxed} { ... }`` to use the CPU's memory model instead of totally ordered.
+Generally transactions are preferred, because they compose.
+Transactions matching atomic instructions should compile to the atomic instructions if Stroscot can prove there are no waiting threads to wake up.